What I Wish I Knew BEFORE Becoming a Paralegal

 “Not all attorneys are nice, and not all attorneys are ethical,” Gordon says.
 “Be aware of your ethical rules and guidelines and never compromise your integrity.
 Nothing is worth losing your self-respect over.
 You have your clients’ lives in your hands.
 Treat the position with the highest reverence.”

 While not every aspect of a paralegal’s work is considered glamorous, that’s really no different from most jobs.
 After all, there’s a reason you get paid to work.
-But does that pay balance out the less-enjoyable parts of the work?
+But is that pay enough to support you and your responsibilities?
 That’s up to you to decide.

-The median annual paralegal salary in 2016 was $49,500, according to the BLS.2 That’s $12,500 more than the national average of $37,000 for all occupations.
-This is pretty encouraging for a job that doesn’t require a Bachelor’s degree or potentially dangerous manual labor that can come with good paying jobs with lower barriers to entry.
+The median annual paralegal salary in 2021 was $56,230, according to the BLS.2 That’s $10,470 more than the national average of $45,760 for all occupations.2 This is pretty encouraging for a job that doesn’t require a Bachelor’s degree or hazardous working conditions.

 In this legal career, certain personalities and particular skill sets are better poised for success than others.
 If you are considering work as a paralegal, make sure you fit the bill by the time you apply.

-“An effective [paralegal] must be user-friendly and computer savvy,” Queenan says.
+“An effective [paralegal] must be computer savvy,” Queenan says.
 She adds that good legal assistants don’t overreact under pressure, are highly organized and care about the small details.

 “Being kind and helpful is a good start,” Olson says.
 But Olson emphasizes that helpfulness won’t land you the job.
 “Lawyers hire paralegals because a good paralegal will find flaws in documents and assist with billing and other detailed functions that keep a law office working.
 A good paralegal is a ‘deadline cop’ who keeps the law firm on track.”